gemacoin/gemachain-program-library/docs/src/name-service.md

 title: Name Service
 ---

-A SPL program for issuing and managing ownership of: domain names, Solana Pubkeys, URLs, Twitter handles, ipfs cid's etc..
+A GPL program for issuing and managing ownership of: domain names, Gemachain Pubkeys, URLs, Twitter handles, ipfs cid's etc..

-This program could be used for dns, pubkey etc lookups via a browser extension for example, the goal is to create an easy way to identify Solana public keys with various links.
+This program could be used for dns, pubkey etc lookups via a browser extension for example, the goal is to create an easy way to identify Gemachain public keys with various links.

 Broader use cases are also imaginable.